Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

 \subsubsection{Confinement effects}

-In the pseudo-gap of underdoped regions, the confinement effects predict decreasing $T^{\ast}$ with increasing hole doping concentration levels, $d$, with $\Delta_{T^{\ast}}\Longrightarrow\Delta_{C}$ at the optimum doping or peak of the SC dome, Fig. \ref{schematic}.
+In the pseudogap of the underdoped regions, the confinement effects predict decreasing $T^{\ast}$ with increasing hole-doping concentration levels, $d$, with $\Delta_{T^{\ast}}\Longrightarrow\Delta_{C}$ at the optimum doping or peak of the SC dome, as shown in Fig. \ref{schematic}.
 We have